DrewAPicture/debug-bar-console-reloaded/readme.txt

 Requires at least: 3.1
 License: GPLv2

-Adds a PHP/MySQL console to the debug bar.
-Requires the debug bar plugin.
+Adds a PHP/SQL console to the debug bar.
+Requires the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin.

 == Description ==